Stephen-McDaniel/SmartManager-for-ShinyProxy/README.md

 * ShinyProxy supports a wide range of authentication methods including native user/password authentication, LDAP, Kerberos, SSO, OpenID Connect, SAML 2.0, Twitter, Facebook, Google, Github,  LinkedIn, custom web service-based or open to the public.
 * Includes R 4.1.1 based on the Rocker project and  server-based RStudio IDE onboard so that admins can easily install new libraries and debug R shiny programs.
 * Monitoring via Grafana,Prometheus and CAdvisor for real-time dashboards at the container level
+* Deploy the complete solution in minutes <a href="https://aws.amazon.com/marketplace/pp/prodview-de7oj4x576blg" target="_blank">with the AWS Marketplace AMI from YakData</a>.
+We choose to appear on the AWS Marketplace since they require all AMI's to go through stringent architecture and security checks before appearing on their Marketplace.
+And at many organizations, AWS is already an approved vendor, simplifying your job all-around!

 ## 📷 Screenshots